nukkonyan/SMStats/README.md

 ### SMStats
    - 100% translation supported.
       - Including a custom **'plural splitter'**, similar to Counter-Strike 2's new translation syntax.
-      - Translation submissions are currently demanded, and would be very appreciated!! (* ^ ω ^)
+      - Translation submissions are welcome and currently is demanded, and would definitely be very appreciating!! ヽ(*・ω・)ﾉ
+      - Translator will be granted a custom name colour (´｡• ω •｡`)
    - Updater support
-      - The updating process is automatic.
+      - The updating process is automatic. (´• ω •`)
       - When update is detected, update message are sent to the chat and information are saved to **'SMStats Info'** module, to prevent loss of data.
    - Tracks:
       - Players (Total playtime, dominations, headshots and much much more.)